gruntjs/grunt-contrib-livereload/README.md

 This task support multiple browsers, which means all the browsers listening on the livereload port will be reloaded at the same time.

-Note that grunt-contrib-livereload is designed to use [grunt-regarde](https://github.com/yeoman/grunt-regarde) instead grunt-contrib-watch (mainly due to shortcomings in the `watch` task which doesn't give access to changed files because it spawns tasks in subprocesses.)

 #### The livereload-start task

 This task starts a server ([tiny-lr](https://github.com/mklabs/tiny-lr)) in the background, which will: